8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230101/content.md

 I'm hoping this will be the last of it, and I can exercise some discipline in the first few months of 2023, at the least to overcompensate.

 As a bit of comedy, most of the latest purchases will arrive Friday and Saturday.
 So many boxes for New Year's Eve.

+## Death in the family

+A family member passed away the last week of the year.
+It sucks and I’m glad they’re no longer suffering.

+My employer responded well and I traveled to the funeral.

+From a finance’s perspective, it’s an unexpected cost (not that it matters).
+With that said, it’s worth it to be with family during this time and things like this is why I have the runway account and asset allocation that includes cash.
+I’m also privileged to have a good salary and low expenses; flexibility.

+I’m in a good place.

 {!! next-previous !!}